 The health care provider will listen for crackles or abnormal breath sounds when listening to your chest with a stethoscope.
 Tapping on your chest wall (percussion) helps the health care provider listen and feel for abnormal sounds in your chest.

-The health care provider will likely order a chest x-ray if pneumonia is suspected.
+If pneumonia is suspected, the health care provider will likely order a chest x-ray.

 Your doctor must first decide whether you need to be in the hospital.
 If you are treated in the hospital, you will receive:

-Fluids and antibiotics through your veins
+- Fluids and antibiotics through your veins

-Breathing treatments (possibly)
+- Breathing treatments (possibly)

-It is important that you are started on antibiotics very soon after you are admitted.
+If you are diagnosed with a bacterial form of pneumonia, it is important that you are started on antibiotics very soon after you are admitted.
 If you have viral pneumonia, you will not receive antibiotics.
 This is because antibiotics do not kill viruses.
-You will receive other medicines, especially if you have the flu.
+You may receive other medicines, such as antivirals, if you have the flu.

 You are more likely to be admitted to the hospital if you:

-Have another serious medical problem
+- Have another serious medical problem

-Have severe symptoms
+- Have severe symptoms

-Are unable to care for yourself at home, or are unable to eat or drink
+- Are unable to care for yourself at home, or are unable to eat or drink

-Are older than 65
+- Are older than 65

-Have been taking antibiotics at home and are not getting better
+- Have been taking antibiotics at home and are not getting better

 Many people can be treated at home.
-If so, your doctor may tell you to take antibiotics.
+If so, your doctor may tell you to take medicines such as antibiotics.

 When taking antibiotics:

-Do not miss any doses.
+- Do not miss any doses.
 Take the medicine until it is gone, even when you start to feel better.

-Do not take cough medicine or cold medicine unless your doctor says it is OK.
+- Do not take cough medicine or cold medicine unless your doctor says it is OK.
 Coughing helps your body get rid of mucus from your lungs.

 Breathing warm, moist (wet) air helps loosen the sticky mucus that may make you feel like you are choking.
 These things may help:

-Place a warm, wet washcloth loosely over your nose and mouth.
+- Place a warm, wet washcloth loosely over your nose and mouth.

-Fill a humidifier with warm water and breathe in the warm mist.
+- Fill a humidifier with warm water and breathe in the warm mist.

-Take a couple of deep breaths two or three times every hour.
+- Take a couple of deep breaths two or three times every hour.
 Deep breaths will help open up your lungs.

-Tap your chest gently a few times a day while lying with your head lower than your chest.
+- Tap your chest gently a few times a day while lying with your head lower than your chest.
 This helps bring up mucus from the lungs so that you can cough it out.

 Drink plenty of liquids, as long as your health care provider says it is OK.

-Drink water, juice, or weak tea
+- Drink water, juice, or weak tea

-Drink at least 6 to 10 cups a day
+- Drink at least 6 to 10 cups a day

-Do not drink alcohol
+- Do not drink alcohol

 Get plenty of rest when you go home.
 If you have trouble sleeping at night, take naps during the day.

-With treatment, most patients improve within 2 weeks.
-Elderly or very sick patients may need longer treatment.
+With treatment, most people improve within 2 weeks.
+Older adults or very sick people may need longer treatment.